 As a professional and reputable tipster, nothing gets me madder than a football tipster who is a scammer or fraud.
 Unfortunately, there are a lot about now particularly online so be very careful who you take advice from.
 Anyone can tell you they think Team A will win or Player X will score three goals in the next game but think carefully before you trust them.
 After all, it's your hard-earned money you will be losing if it all goes wrong!

-There are a few sure ways to spot a fake tipster a mile off though.
+As well as checking out some reputable Tipster Review sites, there are a few sure ways to spot a fake tipster a mile off though.
 Firstly, if they are promising frankly ridiculous returns on small initial stakes, walk away!
 Remember, if it sounds too good to be true, it usually is!
 Any service that gives out unrealistic promises is to be avoided at all costs.
 Even if they are not frauds in the purest sense of the word, they will be using a staking plan that will end up bankrupting you.

 Slow and steady profit, month on month is what football betting is really about.
 Don't let anyone else tell you otherwise!

 Another classic sign of a bad tipster is their lack of or refusal to share previous results.
 As well as actual results, you also want to see their profit and loss figures.
 When you think about it, this is only common sense.
 If you are going to be risking your own money on their advice, you really want to make sure they know what they are talking about first.
 If they claim not to have any results to show or refuse to, then simply walk away.